 Spindletop Charities, Inc. is managed by an eleven person Board of Trustees, executives who are representative of both the service and operating sectors of the oil and gas industry.
 The two full-time Spindletop employees work closely with the Trustees, volunteers and they each spend quality time volunteering with several Spindletop supported youth organizations.
-Thanks to the generosity of Cameron, a Schlumberger Company, the Spindletop employees are located at in-kind donated office space at a Cameron, a Schlumberger company location.
+Thanks to the generosity of an in-kind donation from Schlumberger, the Spindletop offices are located in its corporate headquarters in Houston.

 2019 Spindletop Board of Trustees